RohitBhandare/blockshare/README.md

 1. Navigate to `blockchain-backend` directory.
 2. Install dependencies using `npm install`.
 3. Start the backend server by running `npm start`.
-4. Ensure MongoDB is running locally.
+4. Ensure MySQL is running locally.

 ### Python Backend Setup